Table of Contents

 The device is worn for 30 minutes per day while standing or walking.
 It can be used during light daily activities such as cooking, getting dressed, or doing the dishes.
 It should not be used while sitting, lying down, or during high-impact exercise.

 The device comes in three sizes based on hip circumference: Small (32–40 inches), Medium (40–48 inches), and Large (48–56 inches).
-At the time of FDA clearance, the company indicated that the device has a 12-month expected use life.
+The device comes with a 1-year manufacturer’s warranty and is expected to last at least 3 years.

-If you are familiar with low intensity vibration (LiV) platforms, such as the Marodyne LiV, you may be wondering how OsteoBoost compares.
+If you are familiar with low intensity vibration (LiV) platforms, such as Marodyne LiV and Juvent, you may be wondering how Osteoboost compares.
 There are important differences.

-Low intensity platforms, such as Marodyne, deliver vibration through the feet while you stand on the platform.
+Low intensity platforms deliver vibration through the feet while you stand on the platform.
 The vibration travels upward through the legs and into the spine and hips.
-When you stand straight on the device (and avoid bending your knees), the platform uses the skeleton as a transducer.
-Dr Clinton Rubin explained to me that, under this circumstance, about 80% of that mechanical signal is transmitted to your hip and spine at 30 cycles per second.
+When you stand straight on the device (and avoid bending your knees), the platform uses the skeleton as a transducer and about 80% of that mechanical signal is transmitted to your hip and spine at 30 cycles per second.

-A LiV platform, such as the Marodyne, recommends you to stand on a vibrating plate for 10 minutes at a time.
-OsteoBoost is wearable, so you can walk around and go about light activities during treatment.
+Marodyne and Juvent recommend that you to stand on a vibrating plate for 10 minutes at a time.
+Osteoboost is wearable, so you can walk around and go about light activities during treatment.

 We cover vibration platforms, including the critical distinction between low-intensity and high-intensity vibration, in detail in my whole body vibration therapy post.
 If you are considering any vibration-based approach to bone health, I encourage you to read that article as well.